GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/aria-required-children/index.md

 layout: post
 title: "Elements with an ARIA `[role]` that require children to contain a specific `[role]` are missing some or all of those required children"
 description: |
-  Learn how to improve your web page's accessibility for screen reader users by making sure that all elements with ARIA roles have the required child elements.
+  Learn how to improve your web page's accessibility for assistive technology users by making sure that all elements with ARIA roles have the required child elements.
 date: 2019-05-02
 updated: 2019-09-19